OpenAutomateOrg/OpenAutomate.Docs/TechnicalDesignDocument.md

 OpenAutomate is an open-source business process automation management platform designed to provide a cost-effective alternative to commercial automation solutions.
 It leverages Python for automation execution, ASP.NET Core for backend services, and Next.js for the frontend interface.
 The platform enables organizations to create, deploy, monitor, and manage automation processes without vendor lock-in or expensive licensing costs.

-The platform is built with a multi-tenant architecture, allowing multiple organizations to use the system while ensuring data isolation and security between tenants.
+The platform is built with a multi-tenant architecture, allowing multiple organization units to use the system while ensuring data isolation and security between tenants.

 ## 2. Requirements